Browse classes and activities online, register online and make payments

 For custom-tailored programs, or general questions about Recreation programs, please contact us by E-Mail

 Recreation Services and ProgramsThe Recreation Services Unit provides resources and services that are consistent with the District mission and that appeal to diverse ages, abilities, cultures and economic backgrounds.
 We strive to be the public resource for learning and experiencing new outdoor-based recreational activities.

 Below, you will find a general listing of our programs.

-For information on current class times, fees, and locations, visit EBParksOnline
+Information on class times, fees, and locations, visit: EBParks.org/Register

 FREE outdoor movies are shown in various parks throughout the summer.
 All movies shown on our giant outdoor screen are G or PG rated.
 Come early to secure a seat and join the pre-movie activities.
 Movie begins at sunset.
 We suggest participants bring warm layers, flashlights, chairs, and snacks.
 Parking fees may apply.
 No pets allowed.
 Rain will cancel.

 We offer a variety of kayaking programs for all ages, from skill-building to nature tours, taught by trained, friendly instructors.
 All classes include instruction on basic paddling techniques and are offered at various parks throughout the District.
 If you are interested in booking your own trip, fill out our online form: Custom-Tailored Group Boating Trips.

 Explore remote areas of the East Bay hills!
 Experienced recreation staff lead the hikes, teach the basics of gear packing & safety, and facilitate a variety of wonderful experiences along the way.
 No experience necessary.